 Music by Simon Edward | InfinityBass.com

-“Shade of Red” is a song inspired by my love of music, the color red and a personal battle against depression.
+“Shade of Red” is a song inspired by my love of music, the colour red and a personal battle with depression.

 It is about Music, Life, Love, and Being.
-I wrote and recorded the song at home between July 2014 and November 2016.
+This song was written and recorded at home between July 2014 and November 2016.

 Credits, and with much love to: –